PooyehA/Deep-LASI/docs/source/example.rst

 Deep-LASI can be employed for different single-molecule assays.
 In this gallery, we provide a short intro on how to get started and use Deep-LASI for the different single-molecule assays.
 Eample data are provided together with each show case.
-Please **click on the different images** to visit the corresponding example pages.
+Please **click on the different images** or follow the links to visit the corresponding example pages.

 One-color assays
 ------------------